Vanya on 42nd Street

 Vanya on 42nd Street is a 1994 American comedy-drama film directed by Louis Malle, written by Andre Gregory, and starring Wallace Shawn and Julianne Moore.
 The film is an intimate, interpretive performance of the 1899 play Uncle Vanya by Anton Chekhov as adapted by David Mamet.
+It is Malle’s last film.

 Premise

 Actors in New York City rehearse Uncle Vanya in a dilapidated theatre.

 Cast

 The film also features Madhur Jaffrey and Andre Gregory as himself.
 Shawn, Gregory, and Malle had previously collaborated on the 1981 film My Dinner with Andre.
 Several actors known to the New York stage are featured, including George Gaynes, Larry Pine, Phoebe Brand, Brooke Smith, and Lynn Cohen.

 Moore, whose film career was gaining critical attention because of her performance in Short Cuts, was prominently featured in the advertising campaign for the film.

 The soundtrack features music by the Joshua Redman Quartet, with Redman on tenor saxophone, Brad Mehldau on piano, Christian McBride on bass, and Brian Blade on drums.